danielbodnar/awesome-stars/README.md

 ## css

+- [Chalarangelo/30-seconds-of-code](https://github.com/Chalarangelo/30-seconds-of-code) - Short code snippets for all your development needs
 - [evanw/esbuild](https://github.com/evanw/esbuild) - An extremely fast bundler for the web
 - [Asabeneh/30-Days-Of-JavaScript](https://github.com/Asabeneh/30-Days-Of-JavaScript) - 30 days of JavaScript programming challenge is a step-by-step guide to learn JavaScript programming language in 30 days.
 This challenge may take more than 100 days,  please just follow your own pace.
 - [Fechin/reference](https://github.com/Fechin/reference) - ⭕ Share quick reference cheat sheet for developers.